Inside the Orb: The Untold Story of Worldcoin’s Launch

 The Orb

 The Orb is sleek and minimalist, with no visible controls or knobs.
-It looks like something you’d buy in an Apple store.
+It looks like something you’d buy in an Apple Store.
 That’s not a coincidence, as the Orb’s lead designer is Thomas Meyerhoffer, who was Jony Ive’s first hire at Apple.
 (Ive is the legendary designer of the iMac, iPod and iPhone.)
 The Orb was meant to evoke simplicity.
 “It must be simple enough to speak to all of us.
 Everyone, all around the world,” Meyerhoffer once said.

 In the Berlin office, Blania shows me older models of the Orb and tells me stories of the company’s early days, when they first tinkered with the hardware.
 The idea was originally conceived as “the bitcoin project,” with the goal of freely distributing bitcoin to people once they proved their humanity.
 Blania holds up an older version and chuckles.
 It has a slot that spits out physical coins, almost like a reverse piggybank.
 It has two eyeballs and a mouth.